-Akron and Cuyahoga Falls are teaming up for a new joint planning process for the Merriman Valley and Schumacher Areas.
+Akron and Cuyahoga Falls have officially launched a joint planning process to steer future development in the Merriman Valley and Schumacher areas.

-The master plan would first focus on a study that includes analysis of the Merriman Road, Portage Path/Akron-Peninsula, and Portage Trail/Northampton corridors.
-Once created, the plan would focus on land use and development including zoning, urban design, transportation, environmental concerns, and economic development components while acknowledging the many recreational and hospitality opportunities in the Valley.
+Once created, the plan will focus on land use and development, including zoning, urban design, transportation, environmental concerns and economic development components, while acknowledging the recreational and hospitality opportunities in the Merriman Valley.

-The cities plan to hire Farr Associates this month, an architecture and planning firm headquartered in Chicago, to assist in developing the master plan.
+The plan is to hire Farr Associates, an architecture and planning firm headquartered in Chicago, to assist in developing the master plan.
 Each city has committed up to $100,000 to the planning costs.
-Opportunities for residents, businesses, and other stakeholders to engage, both online and in-person, will be made available.
+Opportunities for residents, businesses and other stakeholders to engage, both online and in-person, will be made available.
 It is expected the process will begin this spring and conclude in early 2022.

 In recent months, residents in both communities have fought against development proposals in the Valley.

 The mayors say the proposed planning is exciting for both communities and "long overdue."